-- Relevant training providers (JTL) as appropriate - External organisations such as the local authority and counter terrorism PREVENT teams as appropriate
+- Relevant training providers (JTL) as appropriate - External organisations such as the local authority and counter terrorism PREVENT teams as appropriate.

-To report a safeguarding/PREVENT concern follow the safeguarding process SG2 001

-To report any concern use the Learner Concern Form SG2 002
+To report a safeguarding/PREVENT concern follow the safeguarding process SG2 001.
+To report any concern use the Learner Concern Form SG2 002 and send it to the DSL for follow up.

-Contacts:
+Important Contacts: